johnwargo/thewargos-11ty/src/posts/2009/elizabeth-said-the-funniest-thing.md

 ---
-title: "Elizabeth said the funniest thing"
+title: Elizabeth said the funniest thing
-date: "2009-04-26"
+date: 2009-04-26
 categories:
   - The Twins
 ---